saket/telephoto/docs/zoomableimage/index.md

 ### Placeholders

-If an image is available in multiple resolutions, it is highly recommended to use a lower resolution as a placeholder while its full quality equivalent is loaded in the background.
-When combined with a cross-fade transition, `ZoomableImage` will smoothly swap out the placeholder when the full quality version is ready to be displayed.
+For images that are available in multiple resolutions, `telephoto` highly recommends using their lower resolutions as placeholders while their full quality equivalents are loaded in the background.

+When combined with a cross-fade transition, `ZoomableImage` will smoothly swap out placeholders when their full quality versions are ready to be displayed.

 === "Coil"
     ```kotlin hl_lines="5-6"